pitt-crc/user-manual/docs/getting-started/index.md

 * **Access Portal** -- one of several remote servers used to submit jobs to the high performance computing clusters or to perform data management operations
-* **CRCD Ecosystem** -- the total footprint of the CRC infrastructure, including high performance computing clusters, data storage systems, networking equipment, and software
+* **CRCD Ecosystem** -- the total footprint of the CRCD infrastructure, including high performance computing clusters, data storage systems, networking equipment, and software

 <ins>**Available Resources**</ins>